agormp/phylotreelib/README.md

 (e.g., 5).
 Branches between nodes may have a label (string) and/or a branch length (float) associated with them.

-A textual representation of a tree objects can be obtained using: "print(tree)".
+A textual representation of a tree object can be obtained using: "print(mytree)" (where mytree is the name of the tree object).
 The resulting output is a child-list representation of the tree followed by an alphabetical list of leafs, along these lines:

 ```
 >>> print(tree)